revbayes/revbayes.github.io/tutorials/convergence/index.md

 - `loadMulti`: this function was modified from RWTY to include the option to pass a list of files to the function `loadFiles`

 - `makeControl`: a function to set the burnin size, the precision of the standard error of the mean and the continuous parameters to exclude from the assessment.
-Default values are burnin = 10%, precision = 1%, namesToExclude = "br_lens, bl, Iteration, Likelihood, Posterior, Prior"
+Default values are burnin = 0, precision = 1%, namesToExclude = "br_lens, bl, Iteration, Likelihood, Posterior, Prior"

+- `meanContParam`: calculates the means of the continuous parameters

+- `plotESS.hist`: plots the histogram of the ESS values for the continuous parameters or the splits

+- `plotKS.hist`: plots the histogram of the KS values for the combination of all runs.
+The MCMC must have at least 2 runs

+- `plotKS.pooled`: plots the histogram of the KS values for the one-on-one comparison of runs.
+The MCMC must have at least 3 runs

 - `printConvergenceDiag`: a S3 method to print the class `convenience.diag`

+- `printConvergenceTable`: a S3 method to print the class `convenience.table`

 - `printListFails`: a S3 method to print the class `list.fails`

+- `printTableContinuous`: prints the means and the ESS of the continuous parameters, you can save the table to a csv file by passing a file name to the function

+- `printTableSplits`: prints the frequencies and ESS of the splits, you can save the table to a csv file by passing a file name to the function

 - `readTrace`: this function was modified from ['RevGadgets'](https://github.com/revbayes/RevGadgets) to include the option to read only files with the continuous parameters, when the user has no tree files to assess convergence

+- `removeBurnin`: remove the initial statates from the MCMC output

 - `splitFreq`: calculates the difference in splits for the trees, for both the comparison between windows or runs